PhilLAL/waltz-docs/docs/developer_guide.md

 <a href="https://github.com/tango-controls/waltz"><img width="149" height="149" src="https://github.blog/wp-content/uploads/2008/12/forkme_right_green_007200.png?resize=149%2C149" style="background-color: transparent; position: fixed; top: 30px; right: 0; border: 0;" alt="Fork me on GitHub" data-recalc-dims="1"></a>

+## Developing a waltz widget

+1. Generate a new repo from waltz-controls/waltz-node-plugin
+      - one may want to fork the repo into your organization first
+2. Replace all XXX occurances in `package.json`, `README.md`
+      - one may need to adjust GitHub organizations as well e.g. `@waltz-controls` -> `@my-org` (also in `.npmrc`)
+3. Add you code into `src`
+4. Add some tests
+5. Generate documentation ... basically do normal development cycles
+5. Build, package and publish:
+      - `npm run clean`
+      - `npm run build`
+      - `npm publish`
+      - `git tag {version} & git push --tags`
+6. Integrate new widget/plugin into Waltz:
+      - branch `waltz-controls/waltz`
+      - install your published package
+      - integrate your widget/plugin i.e. in `main.js`
+      - build and deploy

 > **WARNING**: This part of the documentation is out of date and corresponds to Waltz v0.6.x!
 Please feel free to contribute.

 [TOC]